Average Median Income/Salary in Singapore by Age, Etc [2026]

 The Source of Our Data

-For self-employed persons, it refers to the average monthly profits from their business, trade, or profession before income tax.
+For self-employed persons, it refers to average monthly profits from their business, trade, or profession before income tax.

 The Difference Between Averages: Mean vs Median